brimdata/zed/docs/zed/README.md

 As pool data is often comprised of Zed records (analogous to JSON objects), the pool key is typically a field of the stored records.
-When pool data is not structured as records/objects, e.g., scalar or arrays or other non-record types, then the pool key would typically be configured as the [special value `this`](../zq/language.md#23-the-special-value-this).
+When pool data is not structured as records/objects (e.g., scalar or arrays or other non-record types), then the pool key would typically be configured as the [special value `this`](../zq/language.md#23-the-special-value-this).

 Data can be efficiently scanned via ranges of values conforming to the pool key.